rajpurkarlab/cheXlocalize/README.md

 <a name="setup"></a>
 ## Setup

-The code should be run using Python 3.8.3 If using conda, run:
+The code should be run using Python 3.8.3.
+If using conda, run:
 ```
 > conda create -n chexlocalize python=3.8.3
-> conda activate
+> conda activate chexlocalize
 (chexlocalize) >
 ```